Quinsh/LeetCode/README.md

 # LeetCode
-solutions to 6 problems.
+solutions for 6 problems.

-go to "ProblemSolved" file to see the solutions.
+_go to "ProblemSolved" file to see the solutions._